 Panasonic G85 versus Panasonic G7

 The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in September 2016 and May 2015.
 Both the G85 and the G7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.8 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G85 and the Panasonic G7.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G85 – represents the basis or 100 percent across all the size and weight measures).